How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 • Admin access to your Keycloak realm where you want to add Entra ID as an identity provider.

-• Basic SAML knowledge — understanding of terms like Entity ID, Assertion Consumer Service (ACS) URL, and NameID.
+• Basic SAML knowledge: terms like Entity ID, Assertion Consumer Service (ACS) URL, and NameID.
 If you need a refresher, the Keycloak SAML documentation is a good starting point.

-You will also need to know your Keycloak base URL and the name of the target realm.
-Throughout this guide, we will use https://keycloak.example.com as the base URL and my-realm as the realm name.
-Replace these with your actual values.
+You will also need your Keycloak base URL and the name of the target realm.
+Throughout this guide we use https://keycloak.example.com as the base URL and my-realm as the realm name.
+Swap in your actual values as you go.

 Step 1: Collect Your Keycloak SAML Endpoints